dstaflund/ml_microservice_operationalization/README.md

 To generate the Docker container, do the following:

-1. Download and install Docker for your operating system _(NB:  This instructions assume you are running a Linux-based operating system)_
+1. Download and install Docker for your operating system _(NB:  These instructions assume you are running a Linux-based operating system)_
 1. Run the following command from your command-prompt:
 ```shell script
 >  ./run_docker.sh